 Corporate level QA audit of C-1, C-2, and C-4 is also carried out by the Directorate of Quality Management (DQM) audit team.
-During DQM audit conducted in December 2018, recommendations were made in various areas such as radiation monitoring record of Nuclear Island, procedure adherence and improvements in storage conditions of chemicals and record control, etc. corporate safety review of C-3 is planned in first quarter of 2019.
+During DQM audit conducted in December 2018, recommendations were made in various areas such as radiation monitoring record of Nuclear Island, procedure adherence and improvements in storage conditions of chemicals and record control, etc. Corporate safety review of C-3 was conducted in April 2019.
+Total 115 observations were raised in C-3 corporate safety review.
+Till now 107 observations have been closed and actions on the remaining are in progress.

-K-2 and K-3 have established a "Management System for design, procurement, construction, commissioning and operation of Karachi NPP Unit-2 and Unit-3" in accordance with the requirements of PNRA regulations.
-After review and necessary improvement in QAP, same has been implemented by K-2 and K-3 during the design and construction activities.
-The QAP covers all activities related to design, construction and commissioning including management, performance and assessment.
+KNPGS have established a "unified Management System" (MS) for design, procurement, construction, commissioning and operation of K-2 and K-3 in accordance with the requirements of IAEA Safety Standard GS-R-3 and PNRA regulations.
+The MS covers all activities related to O&M including management, process, implementation, performance and assessment.MS has been implemented by all units of KNPGS in operation and maintenance activities.
 Non-conformances are dealt according to the severity and safety implications as per procedure.
 Disposition actions are approved at different levels of the overall QA and regulatory system accordingly.

-K-2 and K-3 have a QAD which assists the General Manager on QA related matters.
-The QAP of project contractors and sub-contractors are required to be in line with the management system of K-2 and K-3.
+K-2, K-3 and Directorate of Technical Support (DTS) have established separate QAD which assist Plant Managers and Dir(TS) on QA related matters.
+K-2 has gone through rigorous review related to operational readiness.
+Further, IAEA has carried out Pre-OSART of K-2 followed by Pre-Start-up Review (PSUR) by WANO.
+K-2 has taken concrete measures to improve the deficient areas, highlighted by these independent assessments.
 K-2 and K-3 perform QA audits of the contractors and sub-contractors to verify compliance with its management system.